cbschaff/slurm/README.md

 # When using grid search, all parameters must have the "values" keyword or be constant.
 # When using random search, parameters will be sampled uniformly from "range" if specified else "values".
 # When using the "range" keyword, you can specify a scale to sample in (linear or log).
+# Parameters can be assigned to groups for grid search.
+The values of the grouped parameters
+# will be iterated over as if they were a single parameter.
 params:
     p1: 5 # consntant
     p2:
         values: [1,2,3,4,5]
+    namespace1:
         p3:
             range: [1, 10]
             scale: linear
         p4:
-        range: [1, 100] # will sample from "range" when using random search, and iterate over "values" when using grid search.
+            range: [1, 100] # will sample from "range" when using random search,
+                            # and iterate over "values" when using grid search.
             values: [1, 100]
             scale: log

+    p5:
+        values: [1,3,5]
+        group: 0

+    p6:
+        values: [0,2,4]
+        group: 0  # p6 will have value 0 when p5 has value 1,
+                  # 2 when p5 has value 3, and so on.

 # Define sbatch flags here.
 # The "d", "J", and "o" flags are used by this package and shouldn't be defined here.